Enabling stable preservation of ML algorithms in high-energy physics with petrifyML: Converting BDTs to ONNX

-As with the \lwtnn{} validation described in Section~\ref{SUBSUBSEC_LWTNNVALIDATION}, this is not a comprehensive check, but will likely catch most issues which are not pathological; and can serve as a starting point for further validation.
-For BDTs in particular, it may be more useful to replace the randomly generated inputs in \texttt{testonnx.py} and \texttt{testmvautils.cxx} with numbers at a more physically relevant scale.
+This is not a comprehensive check, but will likely catch most issues which are not pathological; and can serve as a starting point for further validation.
+In an attempt to provide inputs at a physically relevant scale, the test-inputs used for validation are drawn from normal distributions built from the mean and variance of the cut values in the BDT.
+Users may nevertheless replace the randomly generated inputs in \texttt{testonnx.py} and \texttt{testmvautils.cxx} with their own values if they prefer.